 The TDoA 3 mode has many similarities with TDoA 2 and supports any number of tags or Crazyflies.
 The main difference is that the time slotted scheme of TDoA 2 has been replaced by a randomized transmission schedule which makes it possible to add more anchors.
 By adding more anchors the system can be scaled to larger spaces or span multiple rooms without line of sight between all anchors.
 It also makes it more robust and can handle loss or addition of anchors dynamically.
 The estimated position in this mode might be slightly more noisy compared to TDoA 2.

 The Loco Positioning system is based on the Decawave DWM1000 chip and has an accuracy in the 10 cm range.
 The 3D positioning performance depends of the system setup and environment.

 The Loco Positioning system has mainly been designed for indoor use.

 The key components of the system are the Loco Positioning Deck and the Loco Positioning Node.

 The Loco Positioning deck is a Crazyflie 2.X expansion deck with the Loco Positioning Tag functionality.

 The Loco Positioning node is a multi functional node in a Loco Positioning system, it can act either as an Anchor or Tag.
 Most commonly it is used as an Anchor, being part of the reference base for the system.
 Alternatively is can also run in Tag mode when it can be attached to an object to track, for instance a robot.

 For more information on how to combine the components of the Crazyflie ecosystem, please see the Buyers guide.

 We have created an easy to follow step-by-step guide for setting up the Loco positioning system that you will find here.
 In the tutorial we use the Indoor explorer bundle that you can buy directly from our store.

-For more technical information about the Loco positioning system please visit the LPS system and node Documentation.
+For more technical information about the Loco positioning system please visit the Loco Positioning System and node Documentation.